iossifovlab/gpf/userdocs/administration/getting_started.rst

 Getting Started with Preview Columns
 ####################################

-For each study we can specify the available columns in the preview and download of variants.
+For each study we can specify the columns that are shown in the preview of variants and in the downloaded variants.

+As an example we are going to redefine `Frequency` column in `comp_vcf` study imported in previous example.

 .. code::

     cd $DAE_DB_DIR/studies/comp_vcf

-Edit the configuratio file `comp_vcf.conf` and add following lines
+Edit the configuration file `comp_vcf.conf` and add following lines

 .. code::